chaofengqing/chao_lab/content/authors/Su-Yifei/_index.md

     url: https://www.cuhk.edu.cn/en

 # Short bio (displayed in user profile at end of posts)
-# bio: Yifei's research interests interests are mainly in computers in human behavior, applied statistics and public health.
+bio: Yifei's research interests are mainly in computers in human behavior, applied statistics and public health.

 interests:
   - Computers in Human Behavior